Annual Fundraising Luncheon

 2022 saw a successful return to our Annual Luncheon after the pandemic caused cancellations in 2020 and 2021.
 We look forward to welcoming members and guests to our 27th Annual Fundraising Luncheon to be held at NSW Parliament House on 11 September 2023.

 Since 1995, an Annual Luncheon has been held in September at the Strangers’ Dining Room, NSW Parliament House, Sydney with a prestigious woman guest speaker.
 This Luncheon is the major fundraiser for the Library.
 All are welcome at the Annual Luncheon and the Library is proud that students from public and private schools across the state attend.

-Join us for what promises to be a wonderful luncheon.
-Attached is the Annual Luncheon booking form 2019
+Attached is the Annual Luncheon booking form 2023

 Annual Luncheon archive

-The Annual Luncheon archive shows the guest speakers and their topics from 1995 to 2016.
+The Annual Luncheon archive shows the guest speakers and their topics since 1995.